Pranayy01/stock_market-eda/README.md

-# 🚀 AI-Driven Stock Market EDA & Risk Analysis
+# Stock Market EDA & Risk Analysis

 ## 📌 Project Description
 This project performs **Exploratory Data Analysis (EDA)** on a selection of **US and Indian stocks** to study their **returns, volatility, risk, correlations, and event impact (COVID crash)**.